 - A down payment can help reduce the mortgage payment and/or paying mortgage insurance.
 This could be to your benefit.

 - A down payment may help you qualify to purchase a higher priced home than if you purchased with no down payment.

 - A down payment will give you more loan options to choose from, but not necessarily always a lower interest rate or payment….it depends on several variables.

 When discussing low and no down payment options, we need to address mortgage insurance options as well.
 FHA and 100% financing USDA home mortgage programs both require monthly mortgage insurance.
-Conventional financing requires mortgage insurance with less than 20% down payment.
+Conventional financing requires private mortgage insurance with less than 20% down payment.
 VA no down payment and HomePath home loans are the only two mortgage programs not requiring monthly mortgage insurance.